BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 - Return parameters：none
 ## 33 Any asset donation event
 ### 33.1 Create any asset gift event
+- Introduction
+    - Freeze certain assets under the account to the chain, give to a certain account or designated account for free
 - The full name of the interface：`trGiftAny`
 - Interface abbreviation：`tgay`
 - Callable methods：`Http,Websocket,command line`